vchen-98/dsc-phase-2-project/README.md

 According to our final model, Genesis Capital needs to pay the most attention to whether or not the property is a waterfront property.
 Waterfront properties get a huge price boost in our model.
 Square foot living space, unsurprisingly, is another steady and significant coefficient.
 Bathrooms also significantly raise the price.

+We also isolated some of the most expensive zipcodes:

+1. 98039 - Medina
+2. 98004 - Bellevue
+3. 98112 - Seattle

 Negative coefficients include the number of bedrooms (surprisingly!), and as the year the house was built increases, there is actually a slight decrease in price.
 This could be due to extraneous factors such as modern housing being smaller and more space-efficient than older houses.

+### Recommendations
 According to our model, Genesis Capital's team should pursue the following features when looking for houses:

 1. A waterfront view